-The Dyslexia Foundation (TDF), a non-profit organization, was established in 1989 to identify and assist children with dyslexia – to establish higher levels of learning through specialized programs promoting better reading.
+TDF is a non-profit organization, established in 1989 to identify and assist children with dyslexia – to establish higher levels of learning through specialized programs promoting better reading.

 TDF is pleased to announce that the January 2016 conference topic will be "Dyslexia and Literacy in High-Risk and Diverse Populations".
 This conference will be held on January 22, 2016 at the Mission Bay Conference Center, University of California San Francisco.